psholtz/MIT-SICP/Section-1.2/exercise1-14.md

 For k=1, our model predicts that the number of invocations to `cc` will scale linearly as 2n+1, which, indeed, is precisely the behavior we observe.
 In this case, regression analysis will be of little quantitative value, although we can still carry the calculation out just for the fun of it, if for no other reason.

+The corresponding plot in Octave looks something like the following:

 [![](http://farm7.static.flickr.com/6148/5947047384_9d762b1a1a.jpg)](http://farm7.static.flickr.com/6148/5947047384_9d762b1a1a.jpg)

+The "+" characters indicate the scatterplot of the collected statistics, and the blue line indicates the best-fit (linear) regression line passing through these points.

 For the remaining values of k, the results are as follows: